-Table 4, on page 15, summarizes the statistics (maximum and average (mean) values) on fully validated data from the third quarter of 2015.
-Data in this table are available to TCEQ staff at http://rhone3.tceq.texas.gov/cgi-bin/agc_summary.pl (accessed January 2016).
-Table 5, on page 16, summarizes the statistics (maximum and average values) on the fully validated data from the fourth quarter of 2015.
+Table 4, on page 16, summarizes the statistics, maximum and average (mean) values, on fully validated data from the fourth-quarter of 2015.
+Data in this table are available to TCEQ staff at http://rhone.tceq.texas.gov/cgi-bin/agc_summary.pl (accessed April 2016).
+Table 5, on page 17, summarizes the statistics (average values only) on the partially-validated data from the first-quarter of 2016.
 The rows for benzene are bold-faced in Tables 4 and 5 owing to the concern that the concentrations for this species tend to be closer to the AMCV than are concentrations of other species.
 The benzene short-term AMCV is 180 ppbV and the benzene long-term AMCV is 1.4 ppbV.

-All concentration values in the Tables 4 and 5 are in ppbV units.
+All concentration values in Tables 4 and 5 are in ppbV units.
 No individual concentrations or averages of concentrations from the 27 species were greater than TCEQ's air monitoring comparison values (AMCV).
-The observed fourth quarter mean values are significantly higher than third quarter mean values at all three sites, which is observed at most auto-GCs that operate in Texas.
-In Corpus Christi, the area experiences more frequent maritime southerly flow in the spring and summer which contributes to lower concentrations in the spring-summer second and third quarters, while lower wind speeds and more northerly wind directions contribute to higher concentrations in the fall-winter fourth and first quarters.
+The observed first-quarter 2016 mean values are very similar to the fourth-quarter 2015 mean values at all three sites, which is similar to what is observed at most auto-GCs that operate in Texas.
+In Corpus Christi, the area experiences more frequent maritime southerly flow in the spring and summer, which contributes to lower concentrations in the spring-summer second and third quarters, while lower wind speeds and more northerly wind directions contribute to higher concentrations in the fall-winter fourth and first quarters.

-The mean concentration data columns in Table 4 and Table 5 for the Oak Park site are shown graphically in Figure 2, on page 17, to contrast the summer and fall-winter results.
-In Figure 3, on page 17, and in Figure 4, on page 18, the mean concentration data columns in Table 4 and Table 5 for the Solar Estates and Palm sites are shown graphically.
-For all three graphs, the y-axes are the same to facilitate making comparisons between sites.
+The mean concentration data columns in Table 4 are shown graphically in Figure 2, on page 18, to allow a visual comparison of the average concentrations from the 4th quarter of 2015 across the three sites.
+In Figure 3, on page 18, the mean concentrations from the 1st quarter of 2016 from Table 5 are shown graphically.
+For both graphs in Figures 2 and 3, the y-axes are the same to facilitate making comparisons between quarters.